Synerise/ios-sdk/README.md

 ## Features

 #### `Client.registerAccount(context:success:failure:)`
-Register new account with email, password and optional data.
+Registers new client account.

 #### `Client.activateAccount(email:success:failure:)`
-Activate client's account with email.
+Activates client's account.

 #### `Client.signIn(email:password:deviceId:success:failure:)`
-Sign in a client in order to obtain the JWT token, which could be used in subsequent requests.
+Signs in a client in order to obtain the JWT token, which could be used in subsequent requests.

 #### `Client.authenticate(facebookToken:success:failure:)`
-Sign in a client with Facebook Token
+Signs in a client with Facebook Token.

 #### `Client.isSignedIn`
-Check whether client is signed in (is client's token not expired).
+Checks whether client is signed in (is client's token not expired).

 #### `Client.signOut()`
-Sign out client.
+Signs out client.

 #### `Client.getToken(success:failure:)`
-Retrieve current client's token.
+Retrieves current client's token.
 This method provides valid token if client is signed in and current token is not expired.

 #### `Client.getUUID()`
-Retrieve current client's UUID.
+Retrieves current client's UUID.

 #### `Client.getAccount(success:failure:)`
 Get client's account information.

 #### `Client.updateAccount(success:failure:)`
-Update client's account information.
+Updates client's account information.

 #### `Client.requestPasswordReset(context:success:failure:)`
-Request client's password reset with email.
+Requests client's password reset with email.
 A client will receive a token on the provided email address in order to use.

 #### `Client.confirmResetPassword(context:success:failure:)`
-Confirm client's password reset with new password and token provided.
+Confirms client's password reset with new password and token provided.

 #### `Client.changePassword(password:oldPassword:success:failure:)`
-Change client's password.
+Changes client's password.

 #### `Client.requestPhoneUpdate(phone:success:failure:)`
-Request client's phone update.
+Requests client's phone update.
 A client will receive a code on the provided phone in order to use.

 #### `Client.confirmPhoneNumber(phone:confirmationCode:success:failure:)`
-Confirm client's phone update with code provided.
+Confirms client's phone update with code provided.

 #### `Client.deleteAccount(success:failure:)`
-Delete client's account information.
+Deletes client's account information.

 #### `Client.registerForPush(registrationToken:success:failure:)`
-Register user for push notifications.
+Registers user for push notifications.

 # Loyalty